cravindra/pexels-api-wrapper/README.md

 # Pexels API
 A simple wrapper to use the [Pexels API](https://www.pexels.com/api/).
-Please refer to the API Docs to understand the expected parameters and the anticipated response structure.

 ### Installation